awslabs/aws-security-assessment-solution/README.md

   + Checks for EC2 instances that can not be managed with SSM
   + Checks for Stale IAM roles that have been granted S3 access but have not used them in the last 60 days
   + Checks for S3 deny public access enablement
+  + Checks to see if DNSSEC is enabled for public hosted zones in Amazon Route 53
+  + Checks to see if logging is enabled for services relevant to ransomware (i.e. CloudFront, Lambda, Route53 Query Logging, and Route 53 Resolver Logging).
+  + Checks to see if Route 53 Resolver DNS Firewall is enabled across all relevant regions
+  + Checks to see if there are any Access Keys that have not been used in last 90 days
 ## Overview - Optional SolarWinds module
   When enabled, this module will deploy separate functions that can help customers with evaluating their environment for SolarWinds vulnerability.
 The checks are based on [CISA Alert AA20-352A](https://us-cert.cisa.gov/ncas/alerts/aa20-352a) from Appendix A & B.